shachey13/HughesLabTools/README.md

 8. Perfusion Analysis Options:
    - images_per_n: Number of images per perfusion sequence (float).
    - starting_image: Index of the starting/reference image (float).
    - perfusion_segment: Perform segmentation for perfusion analysis (boolean).
    - images_per_n_perm: Number of images per permeability sequence (float).
    - manual_align: Enable manual alignment for permeability analysis (boolean).
    - oval_rad: Radius of measurement area for permeability analysis (float).
    - permeability_segment: Perform segmentation for permeability analysis (boolean).

-9. Weka Segmentation Options:
+9. Weka Segmentation Options [Refer to Important Note 1 for more details on running the Weka]:
    - use_weka_segmentation_vessels: Use Weka segmentation for vessel diameter measurement or DXF export (boolean).
    - use_weka_segmentation_tumor: Use Weka segmentation for tumor grey level or circularity measurement (boolean).

 10. File Processing Options:
    - process_subdirectories: Process images in subdirectories (boolean).
    - confirm_image_types: Prompt user to confirm image types before processing (boolean)
    - verbose: Enable verbose logging for detailed process information (boolean).

+#### Important Notes
+1. Weka Segmentation:
+   For any Weka Segmentation tools, you must first generate a classifier model outside of the HughesLabTools.
+This process should be done on a single representative image using the Weka Segmentation plugin in ImageJ/Fiji.
+Once you have trained the classifier and saved the model, you can then use this model file within the HughesLabTools for batch processing.

+   Steps to generate a Weka classifier model:
+   a.
+Open a representative image in ImageJ/Fiji.
+   b.
+Use the Weka Segmentation plugin to train your classifier.
+   c.
+Save the trained classifier as a .model file.
+   d.
+When prompted in HughesLabTools, select this .model file for your Weka Segmentation tasks.

+3. Image Type Rearrangement:
-**Important Note**: If you rearrange the order of image types with confirm_image_types, it's recommended to avoid using the grouped crop option.
+   If you rearrange the order of image types with confirm_image_types, it's recommended to avoid using the grouped crop option.
 For example, if you have two image types (Tumor and Vessels) and change their order to:

    Tumor, Vessels, Tumor, Tumor, Vessels, Vessels, Tumor, Vessels

    The group cropping function may struggle to correctly pair the images.
 In such cases, consider using individual or batch cropping instead.

 ## Dependencies